 Washington Legal Foundation is a nonprofit, public-interest law firm and policy center with supporters nationwide.
 WLF promotes free enterprise, individual rights, limited government, and the rule of law.
-It often appears as an amicus curiae in important federal preemption cases, urging the Court to ensure that federal law operates efficiently and uniformly-as Congress intended.
-See, e.g., Merck Sharp & Dohme Corp. v.
+It often appears as an amicus in important preemption cases to help ensure that federal law operates uniformly and efficiently, as Congress intended.
+See, e.g., Viking River Cruises, Inc. v.
+Moriana, 142 S. Ct.
+1906 (2022); Merck Sharp & Dohme Corp. v.
 Albrecht, 139 S. Ct.
-1668 (2019); DIRECTV, Inc. v.
-Imburgia, 577 U.S. 47 (2015).
+1668 (2019).

-Federal law prohibits States and localities from banning the sale of a tobacco product for failing to meet state or local product standards that differ from the federal standard.
-Yet a sharply divided panel of the Ninth Circuit allowed Los Angeles County to do just that.
-WLF fears that the decision below, if allowed to stand, will undercut Congress's ability to maintain uniform, nationwide product standards in important regulated industries.
+Federal law expressly prohibits States and localities from banning the sale of a tobacco product for failing to meet state or local standards that differ from the federal standard.
+Yet the Ninth Circuit, adhering to deeply flawed circuit precedent, permitted the State of California to do just that.
+WLF fears that the Ninth Circuit's flawed preemption precedent, if allowed to stand, will severely undercut Congress's ability to maintain uniform, nationwide product standards in regulated industries.